BELLA – ROUGH-LEGGED HAWK

 The WBS staff and volunteers were very excited to receive this gorgeous raptor since we did not have this species amongst our staff of education birds.
 We promptly named her Bella, which means “beautiful” in Italian.
 It seemed to fit her, since this is the first word everyone uses to describe her.
 Bella has been a welcome addition to our roster of education birds.
 She is very calm and laid back, and has adjusted easily to life at World Bird Sanctuary.

-Latin Name: Buteo lagopus
+Scientific Name: Buteo lagopus